 “Reversing the process,” explain the Heaths, “is as impossible as un-ringing a bell.
 You can’t unlearn what you already know.
 There are, in fact, only two ways to beat the Curse of Knowledge reliably.
 The first is not to learn anything.
 The second is to take your ideas and transform them.”

-And that’s where my colleagues Casey Gatti and Tani Gomez come in.
-Despite the fact that Casey and Tani are as geeky as they come (in a good way, of course), they are very effective at explaining technology in a way that the rest of us can understand.
+And that’s where my colleague Casey Gatti comes in.
+Despite the fact that Casey is as geeky as they come (in a good way, of course), he is very effective at explaining technology in a way that the rest of us can understand.

 - Simplicity.
 There’s not a single technical term in the email.
-We know Casey and Tani are knowledgeable about Tech Talk, but they didn’t feel compelled to prove it.
+We know Casey is knowledgeable about Tech Talk, but they didn’t feel compelled to prove it.

 - Specificity.
 The email focuses on the issues we’re having.
 It doesn’t recount the history of technology, or even explain the mechanics behind the issues.
 It just gets to the point

 - Service.
-The reason Casey and Tani are communicating is to provide colleagues with action steps.
+The reason Casey is communicating is to provide colleagues with action steps.
 So the email is geared toward “here’s what you need to do.”
 We can access that information quickly, without spending a lot of time on extraneous information.